psychemedia/island-storynotes/elder-puckaster.md

 "I dare say, sir, that this is just the reason that one sees the fairy rings on the down not always completely round.
 A snail has been crawling about, or there has been something else that the fairies do not like to cross."

 They had not danced long in the new circle before a little fairy came fluttering into the centre of the ring, pushing the dancers to the right and left, looking himself quite violet-colour in the face, probably from fear.
-He shouted as loud as he could, A rat! a rat! a rat! " Mr. Puck then shouted,
+He shouted as loud as he could, A rat! a rat! a rat!"
+Mr. Puck then shouted,

 "To arms, fairies! to arms!
 No war's alarms